Midget’s second board was a 1959 EPS/Epoxy made from a Greg McDonagh kit. The nightmares of EPS/Epoxy were learnt at a very young age.

 The California media of the day tried to suppress news of this design as local advertizers had thousands of very long boards in stock ready for the northern summer.
-Dick published an image of this board (above) being surfed on the cover of his mag and broke the story.
+Dick published an extensive story on the vee bottom in April 1968 and the effect was amazing.

 Whilst Midget may lay claim to an original, the 1967 vee bottom, a shorter board in a time of longboards, he denies any connection to the achievements of those who created the shortboard revolution of the 1980's.
 Time had yet to roll through all the outline, rocker and fin developments that led to where the multi finned boards emerged.

 Midget's vee bottom design had nothing to do with the 'shortboard' or 'vertical' revolution.
 Simon's 1980's 'thruster' and Col Smith's vertical North Narrabeen surfing are what opened that door.
 The day that Simon won the Surfabout at North Narrabeen on his new thruster was the day the wheel really turned.
 Mark Richard's twin fin did not have the drive to take him up the face into the top of the wave for the re entry, cut back, as did Simon's 'thruster'.

 Back foot surfing gets more vertical.

 Col Smith's 1970's back foot surfing was unique for the times.
 Col had an ability to get right back on his board and swing while standing more sideways.
 This leverage had a great effect on direction change and vertical climb.

 The high point of Col's surfing was during the double ender period.
 His boards were different in that they had more tail area to support the back foot, not unlike Simon's thruster tails.

 Col was considered a freakish hit and miss surfer who, when he got it right was in a world of his own.
 Keep in mind that a typical shape of the time was short with a single fin that kept the rider over the front foot, and offered little scope for skating plane.